 For further analyses of social/behavioural data, scores on each social/behavioural dimension were calculated as a mean of all items corresponding to each dimension.
 Higher scores indicate better behaviour for 'Self-regulation' and 'Pro-social' behaviour.
 By contrast, lower scores indicate better behaviour (in terms of lower incidence reported by teacher ratings) for 'Hyperactivity' and 'Anti-social' behaviour.
 Note that scores on all social/behavioural measures are skewed towards the more desirable end of the scale.
 This is especially important for the more negative aspects of social behaviour where raised scores indicating potential maladaptive behaviour (using the cut-off point suggested by Goodman) are only evident for a very small minority of children (only 3.9%) can be considered as showing abnormal levels of 'Anti-social' behaviour and similarly a small proportion (7.4%) of children as showing abnormal 'Hyperactivity' levels in Year 6.
-Similarly, just under ten per cent (9.8%) of children show extremely low levels of 'Pro-social' behaviour and just under twelve per cent (11.5%) of children show very low levels of 'Self-regulation' in Year 6.
-It is important to note that very few (only 1.9%) of children had abnormal scores on all four aspects of social behaviour.
-Most children are rated positively by their teachers in terms of these features of social behaviour, and the results are in line with other research on social behaviour and with the distribution of scores for social/behavioural measures for the EPPE 3-11 sample at younger ages.
+Similarly, just under ten per cent (9.8%) of children show extremely low levels of 'Self-regulation' in Year 6.
+It is important to note that very few (only 1.9%) of children had abnormal scores on both 'Hyperactivity' and 'Anti-social' behaviour.
+Similarly, very few (only 1.2%) of children had abnormal scores on all four aspects of social behaviour.

+rated positively by their teachers in terms of these features of social behaviour, and the results are in line with other research on social behaviour and with the distribution of scores for social/behavioural measures for the EPPE 3-11 sample at younger ages.

-2.1 Associations between social/behavioural development and cognitive attainment and between the different aspects of social behaviour over time In order to explore the relationships between children's social/behavioural and cognitive outcomes at the end of Year 6, and between different aspects of social behaviour over time correlations were calculated on available data.
+2.1 Associations between social/behavioural development and cognitive attainment and between the different aspects of social behaviour over time

+In order to explore the relationships between children's social/behavioural and cognitive outcomes at the end of Year 6, and between different aspects of social behaviour over time correlations were calculated on available data.
 Children's self regulating behaviour was strongly and positively correlated with both English (r=0.60) and Mathematics (r=0.57), indicating those who show higher 'Self-regulation' also do well in English and Mathematics at the end of Year 6.
 These correlations are notably stronger than those found at younger ages suggesting that this feature of social behaviour is likely to become more important for academic success as children move through primary school.
-Other aspects of social behaviour were also significantly correlated with cognitive attainment in the expected direction, but the correlations between these dimensions of social behaviour and attainment were of noticeably smaller magnitude in comparison to 'Self-regulation' (See Table 2.1).
-The high correlations between cognitive attainment and 'Self-regulation' is expected since similar results were obtained in previous years (see Sammons et al., 2007a) and, as hypothesized before, it may indicate a stronger cognitive component to 'Self-regulation' in comparison to other aspects of social behaviour.
+Other aspects of social behaviour were also significantly correlated with cognitive attainment in the expected direction, but the correlations between these dimensions of social behaviour and attainment were of noticeably smaller magnitude in comparison to 'Self-regulation' is expected since similar results were obtained in previous years (see Sammons et al., 2007a) and, as hypothesized before, it may indicate a stronger cognitive component to 'Self-regulation' in comparison to other aspects of social behaviour.

-Table 2.1.
-Correlations between social behaviour and cognitive attainment in real o (age 11) 'Self- regulation' 'Pro-social' behaviour 'Hyperactivity' 'Anti-social' behaviour English Mathematics 'Self-regulation' 1 'Pro-social' behaviour 0.59 (N=2660) 1 'Hyperactivity' -0.66 (N=2661) -0.61 (N=2663) 1 'Anti-social' behaviour -0.40 (N=2658) -0.54 (N=2660) 0.57 (N=2661) 1 English 0.60 (N=2347) 0.31 (N= 2 349) -0.47 (N=2350) -0.25 (N=2348) 1 Mathematics 0.57 (N=2354) 0.22 (N=2356) -0.38 (N=2357) -0.22 (N=2356) 0.69 ( N= 2664) 1
+Table 2.1. conclutions between social behaviour and cognitive attainment in rear o (age 11) 'Self- regulation' 'Pro-social' behaviour 'Hyperactivity' 'Anti-social' behaviour English Mathematics 'Self-regulation' 1 'Pro-social' behaviour 0.59 (N=2660) 1 'Hyperactivity' -0.66 (N=2661) -0.61 (N=2663) 1 'Anti-social' behaviour -0.40 (N=2658) -0.54 (N=2660) 0.57 (N=2661) 1 English 0.60 (N=2347) 0.31 (N=2349) -0.47 (N=2350) -0.25 (N=2348) 1 Mathematics 0.57 (N=2354) 0.22 (N=2356) -0.38 (N=2357) -0.22 (N=2356) 0.69 (N=2664) 1 p <0.01

-\ p <0.01